-For example, the word "Egyptian" which appears in Genesis 16:3 in reference to Hagar is suspected to be an insertion and that Hagar was indeed a Bedouin and not an Egyptian woman.
+For example, the word "Egyptian" which appears in Genesis (16:3) in reference to Hajar is suspected to be an insertion and that Hajar was indeed a Bedouin and not an Egyptian woman.(20)

-In addition to such a possibility, if not likelihood, of insertions in Gen. 17:21 and 21:2, they do not in themselves conclusively exclude Ishmael from the promise and covenant of God.
+In addition to such a possibility, if not likelihood, of insertions in Gen. (17:21) and (21:12), they do not in themselves conclusively exclude Ishmael from the promise and covenant of God.

-Both verse could be understood to refer to the relatively "near" future extending over centuries during which the covenant of God and the seeds of prophethood were to be mainly in the Israelite branch of Abraham's family.
-Such limitation, however, does not mean or imply the exclusion of the descendants of Ishmael for good.
-When these two verses (Gen. 17:21 and 21:12) are examined within the context of other verses in the same book, it becomes evident that the Ishmaelites were included in God's promise and His covenant with Abraham: God's covenant with Abraham was made before the latter had any children (Gen. 12:2-3).
-It was
+Both verses could be understood to refer to the relatively "near" future extending over centuries during which the covenant of God and the seeds of prophethood were to be mainly in the Israelite branch of Abraham's family.
+Such limitation, however, does not mean or imply the exclusion of the descendents of Ishmael for good.
+When these two verses (Gen. 17:12 and 21:12) are examined within the context of other verses in the same book, it becomes evident that the Ishmaelites were included in God's promise and His covenant with Abraham: